JD/Master of Environmental Management

 Master of Environmental Management

 Duke's MEM program teaches students how to analyze and manage natural environments for human benefit and ecosystem health, focusing on the scientific bases of environmental problems as well as the social, political, and economic factors that determine effective policy solutions.
-MEM students may concentrate in Coastal Environmental Management, Ecoystems Science and Conservation, Ecotoxicology and Environmental Health, Energy and Environment, Environmental Economics and Policy, Forest Resource Management, Global Environmental Change, or Water and Air Resources.
-MEM students complete a master's project, which may be combined with an internship. » Learn more about the MEM
+MEM students may concentrate in Coastal Environmental Management, Ecosystems Science and Conservation, Ecotoxicology and Environmental Health, Energy and Environment, Environmental Economics and Policy, Forest Resource Management, Global Environmental Change, or Water and Air Resources.
+MEM students complete a master's project, which may be combined with an internship.

 Environmental Studies at Duke Law